yawnsde/MMM-Compliments/README.md

 # MMM-Compliments

 The `MMM-Compliments` module is a fork of the [original default module](https://github.com/MichMich/MagicMirror/tree/master/modules/default/compliments) of the MagicMirror.
 It adds the option to disable randomization.
+If the option is set to false, it just cycles through the array given.

 ## Using the module